tylern4/ReadbasedAnalysis/docs/index.rst

 Inputs
 ~~~~~~

-* The input is a json file,
+The input is a json file:

 - `ReadbasedAnalysis.enabled_tools`: set the value of the tool as `true` to enable different profiling tools
 - `ReadbasedAnalysis.db`: specify the path of the database